 1 For fiscal years prior to fiscal year 2015, sales and use tax distributions for political subdivisions with less than 6 taxpayers are not included in the amounts reported.
-2 In fiscal year 2018, the Department of Revenue combined Community Development Districts with Community Improvement Districts.
+2 In fiscal year 2018 and subsequent years, the Department of Revenue combined Community Development Districts with Community Improvement Districts.